Questioning Hashem's Justice

 - Human actions – In addition to the above examples where Hashem plays some role, there are also cases in Tanakh where humans act on their own to punish collectively.
 Most notable of these is the slaughter of the city of Shekhem by Shimon and Levi (Bereshit 34:25).4

 All these cases beg the question: Is Hashem really not bothered when innocents suffer for the sins of others?
 Why is collective punishment justified?
 And if it is not, how are we to understand these stories?

 The concept of collective punishment and reward is intricately related to several other philosophical issues:

-- Theodicy – The question of why bad things to good people lies at the core of the problematic of collective punishment.
+- Theodicy – The question of why bad things happen to good people lies at the core of the problematic nature of collective punishment.5

 - Hashem's providence – How does Hashem's providence work?
 Does He watch every individual and their specific actions or only over the collective?
 Which side of the debate one takes should naturally affect how ones views collective punishment.